 We also suggest visiting the Hofsós swimming pool, which perches right on the end of the sea.
 Very few visitors make it up here to enjoy the views over the fjord as you soak in the geothermal waters.
 It was designed by Sigríður Sigþórsdóttir, the same architect responsible for the more-crowded Blue Lagoon.

-A 90-minute drive to the south, the village of Varmahlíð is known as the horse-riding capital of Iceland.
+A 90-minute drive to the south, the village of Varmahlíð is known as the horse riding capital of Iceland.
 Small and shaggy Icelandic horses graze everywhere in the valley and you can find a wide array of riding options.
-You can also choose from a selection of whitewater rafting adventures, with options for families as well as thrill seekers.
+You can also choose from a selection of white-water rafting adventures, with options for families as well as thrill seekers.

-On the peninsula’s east coast, the little town of Dalvík is home to the Bryggsmiðsjan Kaldi Brewery and is a good point to join a whale-watching tour.
+On the peninsula’s east coast, the little town of Dalvík is home to the Bryggsmiðsjan Kaldi Brewery and is a good point to join a whale watching tour.
 Humpback, minke and blue whales have all been spotted in the area, or you could try your hand sea angling.

 Best time to visit Troll Peninsula

 The Troll Peninsula makes a good destination year-round, with extremely long days from May to August.
-The lively Siglufjörður Herring Festival takes place in August and whale-watching tours run from February to November.
-Between October and April some attractions, shops and cafes have limited opening hours.
+The lively Siglufjörður Herring Festival takes place in August and whale watching tours run from February to November.
+Between October and April some attractions, shops and cafés have limited opening hours.